This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask about vaccines.
 These may help prevent the flu or pneumonia.

 Contact sports may increase your risk for bleeding or bruising.
-Ask your PHP which activities are safe for you.
+Ask your healthcare provider which activities are safe for you.

 - You have a fever.